 Recently I was asked to contribute to a research and creative project for Tesco’s focusing on family life in the UK.
 This was a fantastic project for me, showcasing my natural reportage style in everyday family situations.
 Several of my black and white images were selected for this project.

-I love travelling and exploring other cultures as a photo-journalist & have recently travelled to Cuba, Uganda and Vietnam doing stories, travel pieces and photos for Country Life, Tatler and BIPP magazine amongst others – As my children are growing older this is a part of my business I hope to be able to expand in the coming years.
+I love travelling and exploring other cultures as a photo-journalist and have recently been to Colombia, Cuba and Uganda doing stories & images for Country Life, Tatler and BIPP magazine amongst others – As my children are growing older this is a part of my business I hope to be able to expand in the coming years.

 I adore shoes and will photograph my bride and groom’s feet at each wedding I do!